Non-Deictic Time II: Determiners

 Please be careful as, in the morning, (the typhoon) will be approaching very close to the Kinki Region.

 In Ex.
-19, the topicalization of 朝 without に opens up the floor to its discussion on morning routine and is readily obvious that the time frame is to remain consistent in the overall context, whereas Exs.
-20-21 both necessitate a need to designate the timing for what follows.
+19, the topicalization of 朝 without に opens up the floor for discussion on morning routine, and it is readily obvious that the time frame is to remain consistent in the overall context, whereas Exs.
+20-21 both designate the time frame as 朝 out of necessity to get the message across correctly, with the timing utmost crucial.

 When clearly defining the time frame in question is deemed necessary, に is not so easily omitted, even in situations in which it is otherwise often not present.

-▽The compound particle にも: When these two particles are paired together, に is practically obligatory.
-“Deictic + にも” results in a change in meaning altogether, but even with “non-deictic + にも,” nuance altering can be observed.
+▽The compound particle にも: When these two particles are paired together, に is practically obligatory, but it is important to differentiate “deictic + にも” and “non-deictic + にも.”

 22. 送検された教師の男は、事件の翌日通常通り出勤していたことがわかった。